Heroes (Stargate SG-1): Plot leak

 An earlier draft of the plot was leaked online in February 2003, before filming had even begun.
 Whilst Bregman was instead named "Parker", most of the details were as they appear in the final episode, including the key spoilers that O'Neill would be shot and that Janet would die whilst saving Wells on an off-world mission.
-Prior to airing, a "Save Janet Fraiser" fan campaign was setup encouraging fans to voice their desire to save Fraiser by writing to producer Robert Cooper, Sky Television, The Sci-fi Channel and MGM.
+Prior to airing, a "Save Janet Fraiser" fan campaign was set up encouraging fans to voice their desire to save Fraiser by writing to producer Robert Cooper, Sky Television, The Sci-fi Channel and MGM.

 Broadcast and ratings

 "Heroes" continued the seventh season's trend of airing first on Sky One in the United Kingdom, with part 1 being shown on February 3, 2004, attracting 730,000 viewers and part 2, which was shown on February 10, 2004, attracting 780,000 viewers.
 In the United States, part 1 aired February 13 on Sci-fi Channel and earned a 1.8 household rating and a 1.9 rating for Part 2 on February 20, equating to approximately 2.3 million viewers.
 Part 1 was the milestone 150th episode of the series.
 In Canada, part 1 of "Heroes" was first shown on December 30, 2004, on SPACE.